risoms/mdl/docs/source/index.rst

 For a brief introduction to the ideas behind the library, you can read the :ref:`introduction <intro>`.
 Visit the :ref:`installation page
 <install>` to see how you can download the package.
 You can browse the
-:ref:`examples <example>` to see what you can do with this package, and then check out the :ref:`API reference <R33>` to find out how.
+:ref:`examples <examples>` to see what you can do with this package, and then check out the :ref:`API reference <mdl>` to find out how.

 To see the code or report a bug, please visit the `github <https://github.com/risoms/mdl-R33>`_ repository.